-This year’s Armed Forces Cycling Classic, proudly brought to you by The Boeing Company, will take place on Saturday and Sunday, June 1st and 2nd, 2019.
+The 2020 Armed Forces Cycling Classic, proudly brought to you by The Boeing Company, will take place on Saturday and Sunday, May 30/31.
 The Armed Forces Cycling Classic is the region’s premier cycling event, open to cycling enthusiasts of all abilities.
 Cyclists with USA Cycling licenses are invited to race in Arlington on both days.
 Racing will feature the nations top Pro men and women.
 Amateurs of all abilities will also be able to participate on Saturday morning’s Armed Forces Cycling Classic Challenge Ride!

 The day will begin at 7:00am with the Armed Forces Cycling Classic’s Challenge Ride, which offers a closed course open to cycling enthusiasts of all abilities, from casual amateur to serous racer.
 Bronze, silver and gold medals will be awarded for those who can complete at least 3, 6 or 9 laps within the 3 hour course closure (additional laps will be required over previous years, due to the route adjustment to accommodate the current road construction).
 All riders must be off the course by 10am.